gmuresan/loopring-wallet/README.md

 6. Add unit tests
 7. Responsive styling
 8. Add routing for additional views/features
+9. Redux store uses token index to hide each token, instead of token ID.
+Need to refactor to allow for hiding by token ID.
+10. Allow multiple contracts

 # Getting Started with Create React App